 The Advisory Board for ON-MERRIT is a valued group of high-level external stakeholders with a demonstrated record/interest in RRI and Open Science, including independent experts as well as representatives of key organisations.
 The board advises the project in strategic matters and provides advice for the high-level dissemination and outreach strategy of the project.
 The Advisory Board will also be essential for the verification and finalisation of the project’s core results and recommendations.

-Cassidy Sugimoto is Professor of Informatics at the School of Informatics, Computing, and Engineering at Indiana University Bloomington.
+Cassidy Sugimoto is Professor and Tom and Marie Patton School Chair in the School of Public Policy at Georgia Institute of Technology.
 Her research expertise is broadly situated in the domains of science policy, scholarly communication, and scientometrics.
 Simply speaking, she investigates the ways in which knowledge is produced, disseminated, and rewarded, with a particular interest in issues of diversity and inclusion.
 She is currently serving a rotation with the National Science Foundation as the Program Director for the Science of Science and Innovation Policy (SciSIP) program and serving as President of the International Society for Scientometrics and Informetrics.

 Dr. Dasapta Erwin Irawan is a hydrogeologist.
 Since 2013, he has actively promoted open science practices to research ecosystem in Indonesia.
 In August 2017, he led a team to setup an OSF hosted preprint server called INArxiv, which then rebranded in May 2020 as RINarxiv, hosted by the Indonesia Science Institute.

-Elizabeth Gadd is a Scholarly Communications specialist working as the Research Policy Manager (Publications) at Loughborough University.
+Elizabeth Gadd is Head of Research Operations at University of Glasgow, UK.
 She is the founding chair of the Lis-Bibliometrics Forum which is responsible for The Bibliomagician blog.
 She co-Champions the ARMA Research Evaluation Special Interest Group.
 She also chairs the INORMS International Research Evaluation Working Group and was the recipient of the 2020 INORMS Award for Research Management Leadership.
 Elizabeth regularly writes, speaks, tweets and blogs about open research, copyright ownership and responsible research evaluation.

 Dr. Erich Grießler, head of the research group “Techno-Science & Societal Transformation” (TSST), studied history and sociology and received his Ph.D. in philosophy at the University of Vienna.
 He has been senior researcher at the IHS since 1999.
 His research covers STS, sociology of biomedicine, ELSA of biotechnology, citizen engagement and participation in research and innovation (R&I) policy, political regulation of biotechnology, political sociology, and RRI.
 He and his group currently co-ordinate the H2020 project NewHoRRIzon and have been or are involved in many RRI projects funded by the European Commission.